richardandersen/DSEDiagnosticAnalyticParser/README.md

 **IncludePerformanceKeyspaces** -- If true, performance keyspaces are included during parsing.
 The default is to ignore these keyspaces.

 **IncludeOpsCenterKeyspace** -- if true, the OpsCenter Keyspace is included.
 The default is false.

-**ParseArchivedLogs|DisableParseArchivedLogs** -- If ture, any archieve C* logs are read.
-Default is true.
-Note: This option is only valid when LogMaxRowsPerNode is disable (-1), DiagnosticNoSubFolders is false, and ParseLogs is true.

-**ParseLogs|DisableParseLogs** -- If true, log files are parsed.
-If false, no log files are parsed and any associated analytics will not be performed.
-Default is true.
-If false, archive log files are not parsed either.

-**ParseNonLogs|DisableParseNonLogs** -- If true, non-log files (e.g., tpstat, cfstat, machine-os, etc.) are parsed.
-If false, no non-log files are parsed and any associated analytics will not be performed.
-Default is true.

 **DiagnosticPath** -- The path of the folder that contains the diagnostic files.
 This can be an absolute or a relative path.
 This is a required field.
 The default is "[MyDocuments]\DataStax\TestData\OpsCenter-diagnostics-2016_08_30_19_08_03_UTC".
 Note the structure of the content of this folder is dependent on the value of DiagnosticNoSubFolders.